tifa/vps/README.md

 - Run a MySQL instance
 - Run a phpMyAdmin instance

-In the development environment, a certificate is created at `./assets/traefik/certs/dev.crt` and is added to the system's trusted SSL certificates (this is currently only configured to work in macOS).
+In the development environment, a certificate is created at `./assets/traefik/certs/dev.crt`.
+On macOS it is added to the system's trusted SSL certificates.

 ## Add a new service